 3. Reduce operating costs

-Put a dent in your cash flow resolution efforts by controlling costs in your small business.
+Put a dent in your cash flow recovery efforts by controlling costs in your small business.
 List every operating cost to select which expenses to get rid of.
 Weigh the risks and rewards of each expense and how eliminating it will affect your business.

 You might be able to find cheaper solutions for some of your business expenses.
 Shop around and talk to different vendors in your area to see if there are better deals available.
 Or, change the way you complete tasks, so you get them done more cost-effectively.